adamAllaround/DoctorBooking/Readme.md

     * When slot is booked an appointment is registered
     * When slot is booked, the slot is marked as removed *

-Version 0.1 code is available here.
+Version 0.1 code is available in [version-0.1 branch](https://github.com/adamAllaround/DoctorBooking/tree/version-0.1).

 ### V1.0
 Version 1.0 is a rest service with exposed functionalities from version 0.1